Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Weight: 557 gr/m²

-Origin of the wool: Australia and New Zealand - Mulesing free wool (certified without animal abuse)
+Origin of the wool: Australia and New Zealand - Mulesing free wool (certified without animal cruelty)

 Weaving: Italy